switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 Next I needed a way to trigger this periodically.
 Google have a product called [Cloud Scheduler][7] which they describe as a "Fully managed cron job service".
 This is a really great service that often seems overlooked and little talked about.
-It allows you to specify a crontab syntax for when job should run and provide something to trigger such as an HTTP endpoint which is perfect for Cloud Functions.
+It allows you to specify a crontab syntax for when the job should run and provide something to trigger such as an HTTP endpoint which is perfect for Cloud Functions.
 As an added bonus you can even specify a timezone along with your crontab so, if you're lazy like me, you don't have to do the timezone conversions yourself.

-It doesn't hurt that you get [3 free Scheduler jobs][8] and only 10c per job after that - thats 10c per job, not per exectution, so if you run it once a month or thousands of times it still only costs 10c.
+It doesn't hurt that you get [3 free Scheduler jobs][8] and only 10c per job after that - that's 10c per job, not per exectution, so if you run it once a month or thousands of times it still only costs 10c.
 Note that you do pay for any Cloud Function resources you consume if a Cloud Function is your target.